voltrondata-labs/ursabot/README.md

 ### Attach on failure

-Ursabot supports debugging failed builds with attach attaching ordinary shells to the still running workers - where the build has previously failed.
+Ursabot supports debugging failed builds with attaching ordinary shells to the still running workers - where the build has previously failed.

 Use the `--attach-on-failure` or `-a` flags.